Icy Bridges: Taking Drivers by Surprise

 "Bridge Freezes Before Road".
 Those signs you see ARE true!
 One of the most dangerous types of road icing threats comes from bridges and overpasses.
 A bridge is exposed to air on all of its surfaces - on top, underneath and on its sides.
 By contrast, a normal road surface is only exposed to air on one side, its top surface.
 When temperatures drop, this means bridges will cool and accumulate snow and ice faster than roadways on solid ground (watch the animation above).

 An icy bridge's most dangerous threat is their element of suprise - they catch drivers off guard, who are traveling at full speed because the rest of the roads are either clear or just a little wet.
-The consequences of driving onto ice at highway speeds can be catastrophic, as the loss of control and impacts happen much faster than in most other conditions.
+The consequences of driving onto ice at highway speeds can be catastrophic, as the loss of control and impacts happen are much mre severe than in most other conditions.
 Slides are often unrecoverable and chain-reaction type accidents are common, as additional vehicles will often lose control in the exact same location.

 Notice the bridges in the photo gallery - completely covered with a layer of very slick snow and ice, even though the roads before the bridges are totally clear.
 The transition from clear road to icy takes place in mere inches!